conde nash

 But Nature's lessons can be really hard sometimes, especially when a massive forest fire sweeps through.
 Devastated at first, by the damage to our wild paradise, we've learned to accept that the land is forever changing.
 The fire was a severe example of climate change and how colonials have mismanaged the land.
 Now, in the wake of the fire, we are bearing down on conservation efforts to preserve all the remaining refugia (lush areas that escaped the flames), and are focusing on reforestation in the fire affected areas.

 We are committed to taking care of both people and the planet.
-We created the BC Wildland Ecology Centre, a not-for-profit society that serves to showcase and protect the sensitive eco-system created by wildfire in British Columbia.
+We created the Wildland Ecology Centre, a not-for-profit society that serves to showcase and protect the sensitive eco-system created by wildfire in British Columbia.
 The Society's headquarters are based on our unique Wildland Private Nature Reserve, which encompasses 80 acres adjacent to the Siwash Lake home base.

 Canada geese nest in the marshes of our private Wildland Nature Reserve